 I like Anne Lamott’s writings because she acknowledges these radical disconnects.
 As she put it, how could the same God that created kittens also be responsible for creating snakes?
-These past two weeks I’ve been thinking, why do I get to buy ripe peaches and bake them into dessert when others are constantly searching for their next meager meal?
+These past two weeks, I’ve been wondering why I get to buy ripe peaches and bake them into dessert when others are constantly searching for their next meager meal?

 In Help, Thanks, Wow Lamott writes, “God can handle honesty, and prayer begins an honest conversation.
 After giving God the silent treatment for two or three days, my honest conversation began with, “What the hell was that shit?”
 Two curse words and a belligerent challenge, offered right up to the Lord before I even said hello.
-If you recall I previously mentioned I am not sure that I believe in God anymore, you may be wondering what exactly I am doing praying.
+My form of prayer to a God I’m not sure I believe in anymore.

 And that’s the rub.
 Even though logic leads me to not wanting to believe in God, at my very core I do.
 Naysayers may argue that my tiny human mind or giant human ego creates this need to believe in something, and maybe they are right.
 There is nothing like coming to grips with your own stunning helplessness to make surrender to God a viable option.
 As Lamott says, “…we are so ruined, and so loved, and in charge of so little.”

 So there’s that.
-If I were on the Today show, this is the point where Matt Lauer would utter the awkward, “on a lighter note…”
+If I were on the Today show, this is the point where the anchors would utter the awkward, “on a lighter note…”